26 Must-See Historical Landmarks and Monuments In Athens

 The historic city of Piraeus is a famous port city with cultural and economic significance.
 In addition to the ruins of ancient temples and buildings, Piraeus is home to many restaurants, cafés, and shopping districts.

-A perfect day in Piraeus would start by discovering the city’s historical monuments, then jumping into the local shopping scene and ending the day while enjoying traditional Greek dishes.
+A perfect day in Piraeus would start by discovering the city’s historical monuments, then involve exploring the local shopping scene and ending with traditional Greek dishes.

 22. Plaka